-The Authority, in its 31st year of operations, hosted or presented 770 performances and events which were attended by more than 433,000 attendees at the Broward Center for the Performing Arts (Center) and its affiliated venues, Parker Playhouse (The Parker), the Rose and Alfred Miniaci Performing Arts Center, and the Aventura Arts and Culture Center.
-This attendance volume was 66% of the attendance level of a typical operating year, pre-pandemic.
-The Center's Broadway in Fort Lauderdale series returned with a season of eight titles and 101 performances, including Disney's hit musical Frozen, and the Tony Award-winning Come from Away, Tootsie, Ain't Too Proud - the Life and Times of the Temptations, and the long-running, record-breaking, Broadway favorite, Cats.
+The Authority, in its 32nd year of operations, hosted or presented 888 performances and events which were attended by more than 603,000 attendees at the Broward Center for the Performing Arts (Center) and its affiliated venues, the Parker Playhouse (The Parker), the Rose and Alfred Miniaci Performing Arts Center, and the Aventura Arts and Culture Center.
+Attendance returned to typical operating year levels, pre-pandemic.
+The Center's Broadway series returned with a season of eight titles and 109 performances, including Six, Hamilton, Riverdance: 25th Anniversary Show, Tina - The Tina Turner Musical, Chicago the Musical, To Kill a Mockingbird, Meangirls and Beetlejuice.
 Audiences enjoyed many sold-out performances across diverse genres from concerts to comedy and family fare.
-Popular titles in the Center's 2,658-seat Au-Rene Theater included performances such as David Foster & Friends, Randy Rainbow, Harry Connick, Jr., Paul Anka, Marissa Monte, RuPaul's War on the Catwalk, Gilberto Santa Rosa, Beres Hammond, and Paw Patrol, among others.
+Popular titles in the Center's 2,658-seat Au-Rene Theater included performances such as David Foster & Katherine McPhee, John Mellencamp, James Taylor, Jerry Seinfeld, Bonnie Raitt, Gipsy Kings, Tyler Henry, Temps & Tops, Nathalie Merchant, Shane Gillis, Beres Hammond, and Jackson Browne, Bluey's Big Play among others.

-The Center's Rose Miniaci Arts Education Center continues to be the cornerstone for the Center's arts education programs reaching more than 111,000 students of all ages during the year as we transitioned from virtual classes to live and in-person classes.
-We also resumed school day performances for students.
+The Center's Rose Miniaci Arts Education Center continues to be the cornerstone for the Center's arts education programs reaching more than 83,000 students of all ages during the year.
 Our students ranged from the youngest participants in mommy and me classes, to the Student Enrichment in the Arts (SEAS) program with the Broward County Public School students, to adult acting and singing classes.
 The Authority's Summer Theater Camp - the ultimate performing arts camp experience - continued to sell to capacity, with rave reviews from parents and students.

 The Center continues to be in the forefront of creating patron experiences that are as easy, rewarding, comfortable and satisfying as possible through its accessibility initiatives.
 The Center provides audio description, assisted listening devices, open captioning, sign language interpretation, braille/large print librettos, and wheelchairs at no cost to our patrons.
 Additionally, the Center continues its work relating to sensory-inclusive performances, which create a performing arts experience in a comfortable, relaxed, judgment-free zone that is welcoming to all families with those who have developmental disabilities and sensory sensitivities.
-During the year seven sensory-inclusive performances were offered for performances of Pinkalicious, The Cat in the Hat, Brazilian Voices, and Frozen Jr.
+During the year seven sensory-inclusive performances were offered for performances of Disney's Mary Poppins, The Nutcracker, Brazilian Voices, Willy Wonka, Its Okay to be Different, and Disney's Finding Nemo.

-Management's Discussion and Analysis For the Fiscal Year Ended September 30, 2022
+Management's Discussion and Analysis For the Fiscal Year Ended September 30, 2023

-The Center's 584-seat Amaturo Theater presented 254 performances with more than 65,000 attendees, including 73 performances by the Authority's arts partner, the Slow Burn Theatre Company, with the titles Head Over Heels, Matilda the Musical, Once on this Island, Kinky Boots, and Songs for a New World.
+The Center's 584-seat Amaturo Theater presented 294 performances with more than 101,000 attendees, including 72 performances by the Authority's arts partner, the Slow Burn Theatre Company, with the titles Little Shop of Horrors, Footloose, Honeymoon in Vegas, Disney's Mary Poppins, and Disney's Newsies.